abeer93m/Iris_Recognition/README.md

 ### 7. Track Your Training with Weights & Biases (WandB)

 To track your model training, it's recommended to use [Weights & Biases (WandB)](https://wandb.ai/).

-- Create an account on WandB if you haven't already.
 - Log in to WandB by running:

 ```bash